Onwards to Tunis!

 It was all insanely photogenic.
 But the locals all seemed very aware of that.
 As I walked, people were incessantly trying to talk to me and sell me things.
 It was on the level of India, which is pretty severe.
 Most of it was annoying, but there was one younger guy in particular who I crossed paths with a few different times that I remember fondly.
 Every single time, he wore a big smile and said the usual "Hello/Hola/Bonjour" but I would just keep moving.
 The final time I saw him, he was calling after me "English?
 French?
 Italian?
 German?
 Russian?!?"
 He just looked so puzzled.
 I always laugh remembering the inflection of his voice.
 I almost wish I had just given in and talked to him.
 He seemed nice.

-Honestly though, putting that one guy aside, this whole experience had kind of a hostel vibe for some reason.
+Honestly though, putting that one guy aside, this whole experience had kind of an odd vibe for some reason.
 I couldn't quite put my finger on it.
-It definitely felt like a clear departure from the warm, welcoming, almost-European atmosphere of Algiers, and a big step towards the Middle East that you hear about on the news.
+It definitely felt like a clear departure from the warm, welcoming, almost-European atmosphere of Algiers, and a big step towards the version of the Middle East that you tend to hear about in western media.
 There was an uneasiness to the whole thing, and I wasn't sure if it all in my head, or I was actually picking up on something... well, I'm not gonna spoil the ending for you.

 Here are some photos I snapped as I walked around the medina, all by my lonesome....